 Your state or your country may have different tax rules and regulations, however, always be aware of taxes.
-If the dividend is too low (below 3.0%, for instance), the net profit will be reduced by taxes and inflation, what makes it unattractive.
+If the dividend is too low (below 3.0%, for instance), the net profit will be reduced by taxes and inflation, which makes it unattractive.

-My goal is to have the average dividend yield across entire portfolio 6%.
+My goal is to have the average dividend yield across the entire portfolio 6%.
 Combined with some growth (yes, most of the dividend stocks can grow), the net result could be above 10% profit.

 Watch for Leverage and Debt: Some of the companies (and many Closed-End Funds) use the leverage to boost their dividends.
 It is an additional risk that should be considered by investors.
 You must know what you are buying and be comfortable with the level of debt and amount of borrowed money to use the leverage.
-The average of leverage level in CEFs is around 25-35%.
+The average leverage level in CEFs is around 25-35%.
 This is a reason why the CEFs pay significantly higher dividends (7-10%) as they can use borrowed funds to cover higher dividends.
 Know your risk tolerance before adding CEFs to your portfolio.

 Growth Ability Under Fire: I have discussed above why the companies are willing to pay the dividend rather than doing something different like investing money into expanding the business or even repurchasing its own share back and increasing the price of its stock.

-If you read a lot about investing (and I highly recommend it), you may find the arguments against the companies that pay the dividends rather than investing in the new projects.
+If you read a lot about investing (and I highly recommend it), you may find the arguments against the companies that pay dividends rather than investing in the new projects.
 As always, it is up to the management.
-Generally larger companies return part of their profits in dividends when their growth slows.
+Generally, larger companies return part of their profits in dividends when their growth slows.

 One tip: be aware that at the ex-dividend date, the stock price will go down.

-For example, suppose the stock has a 5% annual dividend, and pays quarterly.
+For example, suppose the stock has a 5% annual dividend and pays quarterly.
 On the ex-dividend date, the stock declares a 1.25% dividend, which is usually payable at a future date, like 20-30 days later.
 On the ex-dividend date, the stock price is automatically marked down by the amount of the dividend, so the stock price goes down 1.25% (because the value of the stock drops the same 1.25%).

 At the date of the ex-dividend declaration, your position is down 1.25% on a cash basis, since the stock price went down, but you have not collected the dividend, yet.
 After 20-30 days of waiting, the dividend will be added to your portfolio (as cash or more reinvested shares).
-So, now you hope that the stock price recovers to near the precondition (what initially happens under normal market condition – but not a bear market).
+So, now you hope that the stock price recovers to near the precondition (what initially happens under normal market conditions – but not a bear market).

-If the yield is really nice and if the price drops, usually around one week prior to ex-dividend date or two days prior, I am buying more.
-If after I bought and price goes up to the point where I have a profit close to or equal to the expected yearly dividend, I establish the stop-loss trade to lock the profit.
+If the yield is really nice and if the price drops, usually around one week prior to the ex-dividend date or two days prior, I am buying more.
+If after I bought and the price goes up to the point where I have a profit close to or equal to the expected yearly dividend, I establish the stop-loss trade to lock the profit.

 After all, when I have chosen the stock with a dividend, I am expecting my dividend delivered and not even expecting the growth of a value.
 If the increased value is equal (or more) to the expected profit, why not take the profit, right?